apulverizer/arcgis-item-id-extractor/README.md

 # arcgis-item-id-extractor
 A simple Chrome extension to copy the item-id of an item on ArcGIS Online to the clipboard.
 Right click on any link that matches the patterns listed below and click `Copy item-id to clipboard` to extract the item id and copy it to the clipboard:

-Availabe [here](https://chrome.google.com/webstore/detail/arcgis-item-id-extractor/mlelopenabdjdleeijfiakmddpponpol) on the Chrome Web Store
+Available [here](https://chrome.google.com/webstore/detail/arcgis-item-id-extractor/mlelopenabdjdleeijfiakmddpponpol) on the Chrome Web Store

 ![Example Usage](example.png)